Kingxukai/linux/Documentation/scsi/libsas.rst

 Events
 ======

-Events are **the only way** a SAS LLDD notifies the SAS layer of anything.
-There is no other method or way a LLDD to tell the SAS layer of anything happening internally or in the SAS domain.
+Events are **the only way** a SAS LLDD notifies the woke SAS layer of anything.
+There is no other method or way a LLDD to tell the SAS layer of anything happening internally or in the woke SAS domain.

 Phy events::